How to write a cover letter

 How to make sure you send out the best cover letters you can

-- Write a rough draft first so that you can get your thoughts in order.
+- Write a rough draft first so you can get your thoughts in order.

-- Whoever reads your cover letter will consider it an example of your writing skills.
+- Remember that whoever reads your cover letter will consider it an example of your writing skills.
 Make sure there are no grammatical mistakes and that the spelling is perfect.

 - Keep copies of all letters sent – when you get an interview it is very useful to know what you have written.
 It also makes the next letter easier to write.